zjugxz/zjugxz.github.io/_news/announcement_25.md

 related_posts: false
 ---

-Our work on Radio Frequency (RF) computing was accepted by <strong>JCST as the cover paper !</strong>
+Our work on Radio Frequency (RF) computing was accepted by <strong>JCST</strong> as the cover paper !